Audience analysis: Specific applications of audience analysis

-For aiding the comprehension of the readers, Lipus suggests that technical communicators write readable texts and design effective graphics.
-In an effort to motivate compliance, she recommend making the instructions relevant and credible and to improve information recall by organizing the information into small meaningful groups and providing concise summaries and on-product reminders.
-When presenting safety information, Lipus says to not only include the necessary safety messages but to also design effective safety messages.
+To aid the readers' comprehension, Lipus suggests that technical communicators write readable texts and design effective graphics.
+To motivate compliance, she recommended making the instructions relevant and credible and improving information recall by organizing the information into small meaningful groups and providing concise summaries and on-product reminders.
+When presenting safety information, Lipus says to not only include the necessary safety messages but also to design effective safety messages.
 Before distributing instructions, they must be evaluated.
 She recommends testing the product and the accuracy of the instructions, communicating using means that reach users, and continuing to test and to inform users even after marketing.
 She explains that because the potential for making subtle but offensive errors is so high in international dealings, a language-sensitive native speaker from the target culture should always review the instructions before they are distributed to consumers.
 Although Lipus provides information in analyzing and writing for an international audience regarding consumer protection, the strategies offered can be applied to document preparation in general.

 Jenni Swenson, Helen Constantinides, and Laura Gurak, in their case study, address the problem of defining medical web site credibility and identifying the gap in web design research that fails to recognize or address specific audience needs in web site design.
 The information they gathered assisted the researchers in identifying and fulfilling specific audience needs, describing a framework, and presenting a case study in audience-driven Web design.
-The researchers used the qualitative method of conducting a survey to find the audience of the Algenix, Inc. Web site.
-Algenix is a biomedical liver disease management company.
-The study showed that an audience-driven design would do more to reassure the audience that personal information would not be collected without consent as well as provide clear policies of security, privacy, and data collection.
+The researchers used the qualitative method of conducting a survey to find the audience for the Algenix, Inc. Web site.
+Algenix is a company that manages biomedical liver disease.
+The study indicated that an audience-driven design would do more to reassure the audience that personal information would not be collected without consent as well as provide clear policies of security, privacy, and data collection.
 The survey informed the researchers that the audience would also like to experience a site with minimal graphics and short download times and one that is intuitive and easy to navigate.
 This study illustrates how an audience analysis should not only address what the users are able to do but also what they, as the users, would prefer.